meefik/linuxdeploy-cli/README.md

      Architecture of Linux distribution, supported "armel", "armhf", "arm64", "i386" and "amd64".

    --suite="stretch"
-     Version of Linux distribution, supported versions "wheezy", "jessie" and "stretch" (also can be used "stable", "testing" and "unstable").
+     Version of Linux distribution, supported versions "jessie", "stretch" and "buster" (also can be used "stable", "testing", "unstable" or "oldstable").

    --source-path="http://ftp.debian.org/debian/"
      Installation source, can specify address of the repository or path to the rootfs archive.

+   --extra-packages=""
+     List of optional installation packages, separated by spaces.

    --method="chroot"
      Containerization method "chroot" or "proot".